Spouses and cohabiting partners

 Requirements for family reunification with a spouse/partner

 There is a number of requirements that must normally be met in order for you to be granted family reunification.
+There are requirements relating to both spouses as well as specific requirements relating to each of the two spouses.
+There are also requirements relating to the marriage.

 Under each requirement is a link to a more in-depth description of the requirement as well as information about the possibilities of dispensation/exemption.